What's your project?

 3. Don't Chop It Up

 People tend to make small areas feel even smaller by blocking it off into sections.
 This would work well in large spaces, but in smaller areas you can't afford to not utilize all your space.
 Therefore, don't buy a curtain that closes off your tub: it literally cuts a room in half.
-Instead, buy a glass shower door that'll open things up.
+Instead, buy a glass shower door that will open things up.
 Plus, if you buy a shower door that is frameless, there won't be any delineating lines and edges that tend to chop up a space.

 Get rid of that shower curtain!
 Use this link to install